nasy/ddd-books-example/README.md

     - Domain Events (Advanced)

-    No further documentation is provider as this project does not run, it's just to demo the layers and folder structure involved.
+    No further documentation is provided as this project does not run, it's purpose it's to demo the layers and folder structure involved.